 “Beyond the legal guidelines on extradition and asylum that are applicable, there are considerations of world order: protecting dissent and pluralism in a global setting in which the principal political actors are sovereign states that increasingly rely on secrecy and security rationales to constrain democratic open spaces.
-What Snowden did was to expose this dynamic of constraint in relation to secret surveillance programs administered by private, for profit, contractors Falk’s recent assessment.
+What Snowden did was to expose this dynamic of constraint in relation to secret surveillance programs administered by private, for profit, contractors.
 Also exposed was the ‘Global Big Brother’ implications of extending surveillance to foreign societies and their governments.
 It is these questions that should receive our attention, and the Hollywood circus chase of Edward Snowden should cease for humanitarian and political reasons.”

 One can see why Falk and Greenwald would, while always mindful of speaking up for Snowden’s personal safety, criticize the media’s and the U.S. government’s personalization of the issues Snowden raised and try to leave Snowden and his personal predicament out of the equation.
 Snowden himself has been contemptuous of that personalization, has asked to be ignored as an individual.
 But I think the focus on his predicament has been essential.
 For me, one of the most radical aspects of the Snowden “affair” is the global political chess game that he set in motion, specifically because of his personal predicament.
-By placing himself on the world stage (to mix my metaphors), Snowden is enacting a testing of the aporia of international law, revealing the arbitrary conditions of national sovereignty, displaying the farce that is currently American democracy, etc. As Falk points out, by (illegally) invalidating Snowden’s passport, the White House rendered moot the legal safeguards of international asylum.
+By placing himself on the world stage, Snowden enacts a testing of the aporia of international law, revealing the arbitrary conditions of national sovereignty, displaying the farce that is currently American democracy, etc. As Falk points out, by (illegally) invalidating Snowden’s passport, the White House rendered moot the legal safeguards of international asylum.
 Snowden thus exposes the readiness of the U.S. state to resort to authoritarian illegality.
 He is not the only one functioning in this way today, although he has created the most visible platform for such exposures, exposures that in a sense result from the marooning of his individual and particular body.

 In significant ways, Snowden is the Virno-esque subject of this moment of Capitalism – the self-precarious subject par excellence.
 Have virtuoso knowledge, will travel.
 But Snowden is displaying more than self-precarity.